denten-papers/harcourt-exposed/intro.md

 most about issues like immigration, terrorism, income inequality, drug use, the size and power of federal government, the economy, and climate change.
 But not war.
-Violence is perhaps more palatable now because it is hidden and dehumanized by the use of technology like night vision, "precision" strikes, and remote drone warfare.
-But is it possible to restore the "lines between governance, commerce, surveillance, and private life" at home without addressing militarization abroad?
+Violence is perhaps more palatable now because it is hidden and dehumanized by the use of technologies like night vision, "precision" strikes, and remote drone warfare.
+But is it possible to restore, in Harcourt's words, "lines between governance, commerce, surveillance, and private life" at home without addressing militarization abroad?
 I do not think so.
-Everything near is exposed in the process of reaching for that hidden and remote threat of terrorism.
+Everything near will be exposed in the process of reaching for that hidden and remote threat of terrorism.
 The perceived difficulty of blowing up an Afghani family on the "deposition matrix," the US kill list, is used to justify the ease of domestic surveillance.
 The expository reach reveals all, from here to there.
 Failing to cease the continual projection of violence abroad, we will be forever unable